Jill Clayburgh

 Jill Clayburgh (April 30, 1944 – November 5, 2010) was an American actress known for her work in theater, television, and cinema.
 She received the Cannes Film Festival Award for Best Actress and was nominated for the Academy Award for Best Actress for her breakthrough role in Paul Mazursky's comedy drama An Unmarried Woman (1978).
-She also received a second consecutive Academy Award nomination for Starting Over (1979) as well as four Golden Globe nominations for her film performances.
+She received a second consecutive Academy Award nomination for Starting Over (1979) as well as four Golden Globe nominations for her film performances, and two Primetime Emmy Award nominations for her television work.

+Clayburgh was a member of the Writers and Artists for Peace in the Middle East, a pro-Israel group.
+In 1984, she signed a letter protesting German arms sales to Saudi Arabia.

 Early life

 Clayburgh was born in New York City, the daughter of a Protestant mother and a Jewish father.
 Her mother, Julia Louise (née Dorr), was an actress and theatrical production secretary for producer David Merrick.
 Her father was Albert Henry "Bill" Clayburgh, a manufacturing executive.
-Her paternal grandmother was concert and opera singer Alma Lachenbruch Clayburgh.
+Her paternal grandmother was concert and opera singer Alma Lachenbruch Clayburgh (1881-1958).
 Her brother, Jim Clayburgh, is a scenic designer.

 Clayburgh reportedly never talked about her religious background and was not raised in the faith of either of her parents.
 Clayburgh never got along with her parents and began therapy at an early age: "I was very rebellious as a teenager, aside from having an unhappy, neurotic childhood.
 But I just can't go into it.
 I think I had a lot of energy and undirected need so I just kind of rebelled in a general fashion.
 I got myself in terrible, very personal trouble.
 Therapy has helped me a lot in my life."

-As a child, Clayburgh was inspired to become an actor when she saw Jean Arthur as Peter Pan on Broadway in 1950.
+As a child, Clayburgh was inspired to become an actress when she saw Jean Arthur as Peter Pan on Broadway in 1950.
 She was raised on Manhattan's Upper East Side, where she attended the all-girls Brearley School.
 She then attended Sarah Lawrence College, where she studied religion, philosophy and literature, but ultimately decided to be an actress.
 She received her acting training at HB Studio.